 Welcome to Ivy Tech Online!

-- You access Blackboard at http://www.ivytech.edu/ and click Blackboard in the upper right corner.
+- You access Blackboard at http://www.ivytech.edu/ and click MyIvy in the upper right corner.

 - Most online courses require text books.
-Textbooks can be purchased through the online bookstore by going to Campus Connect under Student Links, click More Options and then click Purchase Books at eFollett and select the term.
+Textbooks can be purchased through the online bookstore by logging into MyIvy, clicking on student and student dashboard, and then click bookstore.

 - IncludED courses have a digital book included in the course.

-- The Ivy Tech Online office offers Blackboard tutoring with assistance with login issues, accessing your online course, locating your syllabus or course calendar, contacting your instructor, discussion boards, Blackboard IM, attaching files, and other online help.
+- The Ivy Tech Online office offers tutoring with assistance with login issues, accessing your online course, locating your syllabus or course calendar, contacting your instructor, discussion boards, attaching files, and other online help.